micl2e2/mafa/README.txt

   providing ones with non-trivial barriers, examples of disrespecting users' freedom.

-  Mafa is the one who fights against them and protects web users' freedom.
-Because Mafa believes that as long as the data is publicly accessible for all users without discrimination, the APIs to access it should be as well.
+  Mafa is the one who commits to protexting web users' freedom.
+It tries its best to achieve the initial goal: as long as the data is publicly accessible to all users without discrimination, the APIs to access it should be as well.